muhammadNassef/Graduation-Project/README.md

 - TensorFlow: Model Architecture from [SimpleHTR](https://github.com/githubharald/SimpleHTR).
 - Flask: Creating an API to receive image from mobile app and return recognized text and a list of most similar Drug names.
 - Google Colab: For training the model and as a development server during the test.
-- MySQL: Creating a Database to store all users information.
+- MySQL: Creating a Database to store all users information.(See Database Description File)

 Explanation: